ibis-project/ibis/docs/contribute/04_backend_tests.md

 - Systems that **run the gamut** of deployment models like ClickHouse
 - Systems that run **on-premises**, like Impala

-This section of the docs is all about how to work with the backend test suite infrastructure.
+This section of the docs is describes how to work with the backend test suite.

 ## Backend Testing with Compose